tamn0310/eShopSolution/README.md

-THIS IS PROJECT WITH .NET CORE 3.1
+# THIS IS PROJECT WITH .NET CORE 3.1
+## Technologies
+- .NET CORE 3.1
+- EntityFramework core 3.1
+## IS A PROJECT LEARNING
 - Coded by KaiKai.
-##IS A PROJECT LEARNING